MicroEJ/docs/VEEPortingGuide/platformCreation.rst

   This case is recommended when:

-  - the MicroEJ Firmware is built outside the SDK.
+  - the Executable is built outside the SDK.
   - the same MicroEJ Platform is intended to be reused on multiple BSP projects which do not share the same structure.

 - Case 2: Partial BSP connection